BBC Radio 5 (former): Structure

 In 1991, Operation Desert Storm was launched, as part of the multinational response to the Iraqi invasion of Kuwait.
 From 16 January, Radio 4's FM frequencies were used to provide an all-news network for the coverage of the war, dubbed 'Radio 4 News FM' (or more popularly in the media as Scud FM), but despite protests mainly received praise for the quality of this service and the speed with which it was established.
 Following the end of the conflict, Radio 4 resumed its normal schedule but the positive response to commencing review into the possibility of providing a full-time news station, leading to the broadcast of a similar service on longwave during the 1992 general election campaign.
-Due to the resistance to any use of Radio 4 FM (or LW) frequencies, it was decided that Radio 5, criticized by John Birt as "improvised and disjointed", would relaunch as a combined news and sports channel.
+Due to the resistance to any use of Radio 4 FM (or LW) frequencies, it was decided that Radio 5, criticised by John Birt as "improvised and disjointed", would relaunch as a combined news and sports channel.

 Demise

-The "old" Radio 5 signed off at midnight on Sunday 27 March 1994 with a pre-recorded Nigel and Earl sketch at the end of one of the network's Irish music magazine program Across the Line.
-Ten minutes later, the frequencies closed down for the night following a generic BBC Radio News and Sport bulletin and the new Radio 5 Live began its 24-hour service at 5.00am on Monday 28 March.
+The "old" Radio 5 signed off at midnight on Sunday 27 March 1994 with a pre-recorded Nigel and Earl sketch at the end of one of the network's Irish music magazine programme Across the Line.
+Ten minutes later, the frequencies closed down for the night following a BBC Radio News and Sport bulletin and the new BBC Radio 5 Live began its 24-hour service at 5:00 am on Monday 28 March.